Greg-Bernard/EloquaDataLoader/README.md

          # its geolocation in the GeoIP table
          full_geoip(filename='EloquaDB.db')

-         # Performs full external activity sync, only updating records created since the last sync
-         # WARNING THIS CAN USE A HIGH NUMBER OF API CALLS AND A LONG TIME - CHECK YOUR API LIMIT BEFORE USING THIS
-         sync_external_activities(filename='EloquaDB.db')

          # Calculates the distance from a given point to every major population center in North America
          # Then returns that population center, the distance from it in km, and the country that city is in
          closest_city(filename='EloquaDB.db')

+         # Performs a full campaign sync, updates the last 'page' of campaigns (default page size is set to 100)
+         sync_campaigns(filename='Eloquadb.db')

+         # Performs full external activity sync, only updating records created since the last sync
+         # WARNING THIS CAN USE A HIGH NUMBER OF API CALLS AND TAKE A LONG TIME - CHECK YOUR API LIMIT BEFORE USING THIS
+         sync_external_activities(filename='EloquaDB.db')

          # Exports GeoIP table inner joined with tables that contain activities
          # with IP addresses in csv format